Somerville College, Oxford: India

 Somerville College plays a major role in relations between Oxford and India.
 Cornelia Sorabji, born in the Bombay Presidency of British India, became the first Indian woman to study at any British university, when she came to Somerville in 1889 to read law, while Indira Gandhi, India's first female prime minister, read Modern History at the college in 1937.
 Radhabai Subbarayan, the first woman member of the Indian Council of States (Rajya Sabha) studied at Somerville College as well, as did princess Bamba Sutherland, the last surviving member of a family that had ruled the Sikh Empire in the Punjab, and her sister Catherine Hilda Duleep Singh.
 Other alumni with links to India include Moon Moon Sen, Agnes de Selincourt, Smit Singh, Gurmehar Kaur, Hilda Stewart Reid and Utsa Patnaik.
 Former principal of Somerville College Barbara Craig from 1967 to 1980 and fellow Aditi Lahiri were born in Kolkata.

 Sonia Gandhi visited Somerville in 2002 and presented a portrait of her late mother-in-law to her alma mater.
 Indira Gandhi received an honorary degree from the college in 1971.

-In 2012, the college and Oxford University announced a £19 million Indira Gandhi Centre for Sustainable Development.
+In 2012, under Principal Alice Prochaska, the college and Oxford University announced a £19 million Indira Gandhi Centre for Sustainable Development.
 India provided £3 million and the university and college £5.5 million.
 The name was later changed to the Oxford India Centre for Sustainable Development (OICSD).
 The OICSD carries out research on sustainable development challenges facing India and provides scholarships for outstanding Indian students.
-The centre now hosts 12 India scholars.
+As of 2018, the centre hosted 12 India scholars, which has since increased and in 2022, there were a total of 19 scholars.
 A new building is planned in the Radcliffe Observatory Quarter, adjacent to the college's ROQ accommodation.

 Somerville's choir was in 2018 the first Oxford college choir to tour India.
+In December 2023, they did another (three-city) tour of India, along with representatives from the OICSD, to celebrate the 10th anniversary of the sustainability partnership with the country.
+Earlier the same year, a new scholarship for Indian students from underrepresented backgrounds was also launched.

+In 2024, following the death of Ratan Tata, the chairman of Tata Group and Tata Sons from 1991 to 2012, and Honorary Patron of the Oxford India Centre for Sustainable Development, it was announced that the Group and Somerville had planned a collaboration to construct the Ratan Tata Building in his honour.
+On the 23rd of September, 2025, a ground-breaking ceremony for the new building which "will serve as a permanent home" for the OICSD, and designed by the London- and Copenhagen-based Morris & Co., was officiated by Catherine Royle, Somerville's newly-appointed Principal.

+Also in 2024, following a collaboration between the OICSD and the Piramal family, Somerville launched a scholarship honouring Dr Gita Piramal, a prominent business historian, and one of their Senior Associate Fellows.
+The scholarship was set to run for an initial five years.